 - HPM 759: Health Policy Analysis and Advocacy for Leaders.
 This class helps students understand the policy analysis and policy making process, and often helps students identify strategies they can consider in their dissertation plans for change.
 (Spring)

-Students also take dissertation preparation classes beginning in the summer of their first year (HPM 945, 947).
-In addition, students must generally have nine hours of dissertation coursework (HPM 994) before they can defend their dissertation.
+Students also take dissertation preparation classes beginning in the summer of their first year (HPM 945).
+In addition, students must have at least six hours over two semesters of dissertation coursework (HPM 994) before they can defend their dissertation.
 Students must register for three credit hours of dissertation coursework (HPM 994) in the fall and spring semesters starting in their third year (until they successfully defend their dissertation).

 DrPH students are expected to engage in one or more applied practice experiences in which they are responsible to complete at least one project that is meaningful for an organization and to advance public health practice.
 The practicum provides students an opportunity to apply the knowledge and skills being acquired through their coursework and further develop and demonstrate attainment of program competencies.
 Relevant organizations include governmental, non-governmental, non-profit, industrial, or for-profit settings, and may be the student’s own work setting.
 The work product may be a single project or a set of related projects that demonstrate depth of competence.
 It may be a discrete experience or integrated into program coursework.

-The practicum must be approved, in advance, by the program director, and must cover a minimum of five foundation and/or concentration-specific competencies.
+The practicum must be approved, in advance, by the program director, and must cover between 5-7 foundation and/or concentration-specific competencies.
 At least one must be from the leadership, management and governance domain or from the health leadership domain.
-The practicum deliverable must incorporate a reflective component, that describes the students personal or professional reactions to their applied experience.
+The practicum deliverable must incorporate a reflective component that describes the student’s personal or professional reactions to their applied experience.
 Students can accomplish this through a journal entry or other written product, or another deliverable as approved by the program director.